George R R Martin Has Another ‘Game Of Thrones’ Spin-Off Series Idea Based On Classic Take On A ‘Hamlet’ Play

-Shakespeare borrowed his idea for Hamlet from the stories about the Vikings and now it looks like George R. R. Martin is set to borrow Tom Stoppard’s take on Hamlet, Rosencrantz and Guildenstern Are Dead, for a new Game of Thrones Series — if HBO allows him, that is.
+Shakespeare borrowed his idea for Hamlet from the stories about the Vikings, and now it looks like George R. R. Martin is set to borrow Tom Stoppard’s take on Hamlet, Rosencrantz and Guildenstern Are Dead, for a new Game of Thrones Series — if HBO allows him, that is.

 When George R. R. Martin was interviewed recently regarding the new SyFy series based on one of his books, Nightflyers, he let it slip that he has an idea for another Game of Thrones spin-off series.

-According to his interview in the New York Times, George R. R. Martin, the author of which HBO’s Game of Thrones TV series is based, wants to borrow from Tom Stoppard’s idea of following lesser known characters from the famous play, Hamlet, and do a TV series that looks at the Game of Thrones universe from a different perspective.
-In the play, Rosencrantz and Guildenstern Are Dead, two characters, Guildenstern and Rosencrantz are the main focus, while the more well-known story of Hamlet, occurs in the background.
+According to his interview in the New York Times, George R. R. Martin, the author on whose HBO’s Game of Thrones TV series is based, wants to borrow from Tom Stoppard’s idea of following lesser known characters from the famous play, Hamlet, and do a TV series that looks at the Game of Thrones universe from a different perspective.
+In the play Rosencrantz and Guildenstern Are Dead, two characters, Guildenstern and Rosencrantz, are the main focus, while the more well-known story of Hamlet occurs in the background.

-And, a lot of thought has already gone into this potential series.
+A lot of thought has already gone into this potential series.
 In fact, Martin already has a name picked out.
 “I wanted to do a show called Spear Carriers, which would actually be set during the events of Game of Thrones, but it wouldn’t be following Dany, Tyrion, and Jaime,” Martin revealed to the New York Times.

 “They would all be there in the background like Hamlet, and it would be more like, ‘Here’s a story about a guy in the City Watch; here’s a story about a prostitute at one of Littlefinger’s brothels; here’s a story about a mummer who’s in town to do juggling and tricks.’
 And they all get caught up in the events.
 I think that kind of show would be a lot of fun to do.
 Maybe I’ll be able to convince them to do it!”